makingtheimpact/my-events-calendar/README.md

 **Q: Can I customize the appearance of the calendar?**
 A: Yes, you can customize the styles through the plugin settings and your theme's CSS.

+**Q: What if the default slugs conflict with existing pages on my site?**
+A: If the default slugs conflict with existing pages on your site, you have two options:
+1. Change the slug of your existing page(s)
+2. Customize the plugin's slugs in Settings > My Events Calendar > URL Slugs
+Note: After changing any slugs, you may need to refresh your permalinks by going to Settings > Permalinks and clicking "Save Changes".

 ## Support
 For support, please email customerservice@makingtheimpact.com.